scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Empower up to 5 creatures with righteous fury.
 Make a spellcasting roll adding a terrible die for each creature targeted.
-On success the creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.
+On success the creatures have expertise with all weapons and deal an extra 0/1 in holy damage with every attack.

 Add an enhanced die for every level cast above 5th.